Math Resources and Ideas for Upper Elementary Teachers

 Because there are so many steps, long division can be an overwhelming process to learn.
 That’s why I make sure to check in with students frequently.
 I want to know what part is clear and what part may be confusing to them.

-The most common problem they express is not understanding where to place the digits.
-Guided work mats can be helpful when students struggle in this area.
 I created these to use with my students and recently added the place value chart for students to gain a better understanding of what long division means.
-This work mat has been extremely beneficial and is something I recommend trying if your students are having difficulty with long division.

 Tip #5: Create Long Division Challenges for Students